a5an0/bitcoin-wallet-airdrop/README.md

 8. Delete the seeds and addresses files.
 9. Go and hand out some bitcoin!

-### Some other things you may wish to do if you are so inclined
+### Some other things you may wish to do if you are so inclined, depending on usecase

 - Run the generation script on a laptop booted into a live linux distro like tails
 - Destroy the laptop and printer after you're done